ryleyw8412/DTI-Toy-Faces/README.md

 # Welcome to the DTI Toy Codes GUI Repository, made by ryry!

 **Features:**
-- *All current dress to impress toy code faces in one scroller.*
+- *All current dress to impress toy code faces in ONE script gui!*
-- *Light/Dark skin tone toggle for either swatch of each face.*
+- *Light/Dark skin tone option for every face.*
-- *Cute and simple GUI*
+- *Cute and simple GUI.*

 ## Main Loadstring Script: (SCROLL DOWN FOR MORE INFO ON V2)